 Wearable technology is not just limited to fitness trackers, smartwatches, or smart jewelry, but is also the next logical step for mobile payments.
 As per Tractica, wearable payments will grow to about $500 billion by this year 2020, from $3 billion in 2015.

 Just like contactless debit/credit cards, wearable payment gadgets contain a Near Field Communication (NFC) chip.
-This chip contacts the chip in the card reader at the point of sale, enabling the convenient transaction.
+This chip contacts the chip in the card reader at the point of sale, enabling a convenient transaction.

 Spending analysis is an additional tool that you must incorporate into your mobile wallet app to enable users to examine their spending.
 It encourages users to plan their spending better and limit their expenditure wherever needed.

 An e-wallet expects users to store their card information and enter their passwords.
-So, the app must be capable of securing the users’ data.
+So, one of the most important features of e-wallets is to store this data securely.
 As wallet apps are always a soft target for hackers, mobile wallet app developers must develop a password-protected app with features like fingerprint, OTP, and QR code for proper authentication and validation in addition to a secure, fast, and efficient payment transfer.

 Examples of Popular Mobile Wallet Apps